ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </p>
 <div style="height: 20px;"></div>

-Exoplanet science is young in comparison to most other astronomical sciences.
-For one, we've known about exoplanets for little time the first exoplanet discovery being in 1992.
+We can observe that there are 5638 confirmed exoplanets.
+The first exoplanet discovery being in 1992 - exoplanet science is young compared to most other astronomical sciences.
+There is an enormous diversity in distance (4 to 25k light years), mass (0.4 to 10k times Earth's mass) and radius (0.3 to 77.3 times Earth's radius).